openequella/openequella.github.io/guides/featureGuides/FeaturesGuide2019.2/openEQUELLA-2019.2-FeaturesGuide.md

 ### Filtering items with deleted owners

-The existing **Show items with not owner** filtering option accessed from the **Filter** panel on the Manage Resources page can be used to view only items that have a deleted user recorded as the owner.
+The existing **Show items with no owner** filtering option accessed from the **Filter** panel on the Manage Resources page can be used to view only items that have a deleted user recorded as the owner.
 It will also return any records that have the original ‘Unknown user’ label displaying for users that were